certinia/asist/README.md

 In markup languages, comments should be set in `<!-- comments -->` when possible.

 In any other file types, the user must figure out the more appropriate way to insert the `asist-ignore-begin` and `asist-ignore-end` statements.
-Technically, it dosen't matter where you put them!
+Technically, it doesn't matter where you put them!

 _**Note**: Nested false positive tags are not supported._